cowsed/Graphics/ARCHITECTURE.md

 - *UI.go* Holds code responsible for drawing the debug information and soon general information
 - *general.go* holds code that is mostly responsible for changing from non-visual game space (arrays of arrays of arrays) to the isometric view of the world

+Other communication can be done through a channel
+1 per chunk?
+1 per renderer?

+a unique identifier is sent along with a command

+unique id may be pointer to actor or something to the env tiles but idk whyd those need to be animated water doesnt need control probably yet it may tie into the physics system if that happens

 ## `Screenshots/`
 What it says on the tin.
 Screenshots of the visualization